conduktor/conduktor-docs/docs/platform/navigation/self-serve/application-catalog.md

 The Application Catalog lets you search through the Applications deployed in your organization.

-You can filter by any element available in the list: Name, Description, Owner.
+You can search by any element available in the list: Name, Description, Owner.

 You can click on an Application to get to its details page.